anbox-cloud/discourse-docs/reference/provided-images.md

 Officially released images are available from the [official image server](https://images.anbox-cloud.io) hosted by Canonical.

-> **Note**: Anbox images are regular [Ubuntu cloud images](https://cloud-images.ubuntu.com/) where Anbox and its dependencies are installed.
-Unnecessary packages are removed to improve images size, boot time and security.
+[note type="information" status="Note"]Anbox images are regular [Ubuntu cloud images](https://cloud-images.ubuntu.com/) where Anbox and its dependencies are installed.
+Unnecessary packages are removed to improve images size, boot time and security.[/note]

 ## Official images